 Along with the spread and the moneyline, an over/under, or total, is the third of the most common bets you’ll see for most games.
 You are wagering on the combined score of both teams.
 The sportsbook will set an estimated total score.
 You then wager if you think the actual total will be over or under that number.

-For example, the game between Arizona State and Northern Arizona might have a total of 71.5.
+For example, at Caesars Sportsbook, the game between Arizona State and Northern Arizona might have a total of 71.5.
 You can then choose if you think the actual total will go over or under that number.
 If the final score is 41-35, anyone who bet the over would win.
 This is a good bet for people who don’t want to back a certain side.

 Parlays are for those looking for larger returns on their bets.
 These are betting tickets that combine multiple wagers into one.
 This boosts the odds and the potential winnings.
 For you to win, however, you need to get every individual selection correct.
 This can make parlays risky and difficult to win, yet novice gamblers often fall into the trap of playing them too much.
 Think of these as more like lottery tickets than a reliable bet format.